-1.14 Foreign exchange
+1.15 Foreign exchange

 Transactions in currencies other than pounds sterling are recorded at the rates of exchange prevailing at the dates of the transactions.
 At each reporting end date, monetary assets and liabilities that are denominated in foreign currencies are retranslated at the rates prevailing on the reporting end date.
-Gains and losses arising on translation are included in the profit and loss account for the period.
+Gains and losses arising on translation in the period are included in profit or loss.